JuanMMontoya/WDRL/README.md

 The hyperparameters used for training the agents can be found in the `dict` folder as `json` files.
 A complete description of this parameters can be found in the `README` file of the folder.

-In the `parameters` folder you can find the additional values needed as `npy` files to properly load the models. <br />
+In the `parameters` folder you can find the additional values saved as `npy` files to properly load the python parameters of the model (e.g. for loading and starting in a certain training step). <br />
  <br />
 Models are saved as "checkpoint" files in the `model` directory. <br />
 Load and save filenames can be set on the hyperparameters . <br />
  <br />
-In addition, the memory replay (or experience replay) for each agent is saved in the directory `data`.
+In addition, the memory replay (or experience replay) for each agent is saved in the directory `data`, guarantying to continue training the model in the exact same state.

 ## Citation